maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 * `[[BASIC-CALCULUS]]` common calculus operations such as `int`, `diff`, `taylor`, etc.
 * `[[BASIC-MATRIX]]` common matrix operations such as `transpose`, `invert`, `charpoly`, etc.

-These lists are in the casstring class.
 If you have suggestions for more lists, or additional operations which should be added to the existing lists, please contact the developers.

 ### Allowed words ### {#Allowed_Words}